iossifovlab/gpf/userdocs/getting_started.rst

 Update `setenv.sh` Script
 #########################

-Inside GPF source directory there is a file named ``setenv_template.sh``:
+Inside the GPF source directory, there is a file named ``setenv_template.sh``:

 .. code-block:: bash